leomeyer/opdi_core/README.md

 				platforms				- platform specific implementations
 		doc								- OPDI documentation

-OPDI is used by the [OpenHAT automation server](https://github.com/leomeyer/OpenHAT)as its primary communications protocol.
+OPDI is used by the [OpenHAT automation server](https://github.com/leomeyer/OpenHAT) as its primary communications protocol.

 ### Key concepts ###